OVERBURDEN IMPACT CAMPAIGN

 Film can be a gateway to explore complex ideas and an effective tool in building social and emotional awareness in viewers.
 Many in the industry praise the ability of documentary film to raise awareness among their audiences, and in some cases, that's enough.
 But by taking the film to audiences in impacted communities, stories can have the greatest impact.
 According to Education Week, films humanize issues and make the content “relevant to students' lives and can support truly meaningful discussions and activities, allowing students to find their own voices, making them stronger global citizens in a fast-changing world."

 According to Sheila Leddy and Diana Barrett, directors of The Fledgling Fund, a leading organization in support of documentary films as tools of social change, “facilitated screenings might lead to a greater awareness of the issue and an increased willingness to become involved in the issue and in the community” thereby elevating the public discourse and creating greater social impact.
-As I was told by Ingrid Kopp of the Tribeca Film Institute, making a film is no longer the goal.
+Making a film is no longer the goal.
 We are now empowered – even obligated – to use film to educate and impact communities.
 After ten years of film production and editing, it is now time to use OVERBURDEN as a tool of social engagement and education in order to empower disenfranchised communities, to examine the impacts of economic oppression, to question corporate power, to prompt constructive debate and to explore viable solutions.

 I hope to use this film and workshop experience to engage and embolden our fellow community members to organize and tackle local, regional and/or national issues.